 Who is the presenter?

 A practical attorney from Michalsons.
 We will ensure the attorney is the best person to present the course depending on the type of course, the date, the specific issues and the attendees.
 For example, Andrew Weeks usually presents on this topic.
 Andrew is a practical and internationally experienced commercial attorney, with specific expertise in the protection of health-related data and consumer protection law.
-He is a fanatical plain language lawyer who drafts, edits and audits a wide range of agreements and other legal documents using plain language principles.
-He enjoys educating clients and colleagues about plain language.
+He has good experience dealing with issues like open data, and the sharing and use of health data.
+He enjoys educating clients about the impact of data protection law on the healthcare sector.

 How long is it?

 We provide this course in different formats.
 Public and private sessions can last for anything from 45 minutes, half a day or a full day.
 We also provide eCourses that can be done via the Internet at your convenience.
 We welcome enquires for more information and details.

 Our public workshops are at various venues around the country.
 We choose venues that are central so you can get to it easy, that have adequate parking, good food, and that ensure you are comfortable.
 We are happy to hold a private workshop at your venue.